Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Introduction

 \section{Introduction}

-In the ISM, or circumstellar shells, more than 270 interstellar complex and prebiotic molecules were identified at millimeter/submillimeter wavelengths\footnote{\href{https://cdms.astro.uni-koeln.de/classic/molecules}{https://cdms.astro.uni-koeln.de/classic/molecules}}.
-The identification of the molecular lines in the ISM is a key step in understanding the chemical evolution from simple molecular species to molecules of biological relevance \citep{her09}.
+In the ISM, or circumstellar shells, more than 270 interstellar complex and prebiotic molecules are identified at millimeter and submillimeter wavelengths\footnote{\href{https://cdms.astro.uni-koeln.de/classic/molecules}{https://cdms.astro.uni-koeln.de/classic/molecules}}.
+The identification of the molecular lines from the ISM is a key step in the understanding of the chemical evolution from simple molecular species to molecules of biological relevance \citep{her09}.
 The hot molecular cores are known as the early processes of the high-mass star-formation region, which play a key role in increasing the chemical complexity in the ISM \citep{shi21}.
 At this stage, the complex organic molecules are ejected from the icy surfaces of dust grains \citep{her09}.
-The hot molecular cores are characterised by their warm temperature ($\gtrsim$100 K), small source size ($\leq$0.1 pc), and high gas density ($\gtrsim$10$^{6}$ cm$^{-3}$) \citep{kur00, van98}.
-The time-scale of the hot molecular core lies between $\sim$10$^{5}$ years to $\sim$10$^{6}$ years \citep{van98, gar06}.
-The hot molecular cores contain the high-velocity water (H$_{2}$O) maser emission, which is located near the ultra-compact (UC) H II regions \citep{meh04, man22c}.
-The hot core phase is identified by chemically rich molecular emission spectrums with many complex organic molecules, including methyl formate (CH$_{3}$CN) and methanol (CH$_{3}$OH) \citep{al17}.
+The hot molecular cores are characterised by their warm temperature ($\gtrsim$100 K), small source size ($\leq$0.1 pc), and high gas density ($\gtrsim$10$^{6}$ cm$^{-3}$) \citep{van98, kur00}.
+The time scale of the hot molecular cores lies between $\sim$10$^{5}$ years and $\sim$10$^{6}$ years \citep{van98, gar06, gar13}.
+The hot molecular cores contain the high-velocity water (H$_{2}$O) maser emission, which is located near the ultra-compact (UC) H II regions \citep{meh04, man22a}.
+The hot core phase is identified by chemically rich molecular emission spectra with many complex organic molecules, including methyl cyanide (CH$_{3}$CN) and methanol (CH$_{3}$OH) \citep{al17}.
 These molecules may be created in the hot molecular cores at a high temperature ($\gtrsim$150 K) via endothermic chemical reactions \citep{al17}.
 Using high spectral and spatial resolution data like ALMA, VLA, etc., we can identify the different complex organic molecules and the spatial distribution of those complex molecules in the hot molecular cores.
-The identification of disk candidates in the hot molecular cores is very rare, which suggests the correlation between disks and hot molecular core chemistry \citep{al17}.
-The study of the molecular lines in the disk candidate hot molecular cores can help us to understand the high-mass star-formation process and chemical evaluation on the small physical scales ($\leq$0.05--0.1 pc) \citep{al17}.
+The identification of the disk candidates in the hot molecular cores is very rare, which suggests a correlation between disks and hot molecular core chemistry \citep{al17}.
+The study of the molecular lines in the disk candidate hot molecular cores can help us understand the high-mass star-formation process and chemical evaluation on the small physical scales ($\leq$0.05--0.1 pc) \citep{al17}.